-- 1.5 General applications for grants from the Fund can be divided into the following three categories: - (a) Innovative Projects (which may involve commercial elements): innovative, unique or pilot in nature, and not duplicating work already or currently carried out by other groups, etc.; - (b) Application Projects (which may involve commercial elements): technologies/modes of commercial operation which have achieved preliminary results but are not necessarily unique or pilot in nature or have not yet been widely applied in the local industry; and - (c) Support Services Projects: providing support services for the sustainable development of the industry and enhancing their competitiveness, non-profit-making in nature with no commercial elements.
+- 1.4 Please refer to Annex 1 for the funding scope and projects that may benefit from the Fund. - 1.5 Applications for grants from the Fund can generally be divided into the following three categories: - (a) Innovative Projects (which may involve commercial elements): innovative, unique or pilot in nature, and not duplicating work already or currently carried out by other groups, etc.; - (b) Application Projects (which may involve commercial elements): technologies/modes of commercial operation which have achieved preliminary results but are not necessarily unique or pilot in nature or have not yet been widely applied in the local industry; and - (c) Support Services Projects: providing support services for the sustainable development of the industry and enhancing their competitiveness, non-profit-making in nature with no commercial elements.